Tuesday January 11, 2022

 By Paul Barach

 Plenty of online stores sell seeds so it’s pretty easy to pick your favorite strains to start.
 However, if it’s been a while since your seeds arrived and they’re not yet planted, you can forgive yourself for wondering if maybe you’ve waited too long.
+After all, how long do marijuana seeds last?
 Whether you are a cannabis fan who has just begun growing a couple of plants recreationally, or you are looking to test your green thumb for the first time, there is one question that’s going to come up at some point.

-First off, cannabis seeds are the same as many other plant’s seeds.
-A waxy outer shell called the seed coat protects the embryonic shoot, stem, and root contained within, which are nourished by nutrient-rich oil sac.
+First off, marijuana seeds are the same as many other plant’s seeds.
+A waxy outer shell called the seed coat protects the embryonic shoot, stem, and root contained within, which are nourished by a nutrient-rich oil surrounding them.
 As long as the shell remains intact and the plant inside doesn’t dry out or get damaged, your seed can still grow into a cannabis plant.

 However, this shell will not last forever.
 Once it dries out and hardens the seed coat can crack and expose the embryonic plant to damage.
 Or the seed coat hardens to the point that it no longer lets in moisture.
 In both cases, the seed is no longer viable.

 What constitutes “ideal conditions” for cannabis seed storage also depends on the genetics of that particular plant.
-Some cannabis strains produce a much hardier, longer-lasting seed that can go years and still stretch their leaves once planted.
+Some cannabis strains produce a much hardier, longer-lasting marijuana seed that can last for years and still stretch their leaves once planted.
 Others produce seeds that need to quickly return to the soil.

-Temperature is the main factor when it comes to storage.
+When it comes to how long marijuana seeds last, temperature is the main factor.
 In nature, heat tells the seed that winter’s over and it’s time to start sprouting.
-If your seed’s not in the soil, this means that the plant matter inside the seed will begin to germinate and then rot.
+If your marijuana seed’s not in the soil, this means that the plant matter inside the marijuana seed will begin to germinate and then rot.

-If you are refrigerating your seeds, it’s best to be in a separate unit or a spot near the back.
+If you are refrigerating your marijuana seeds, they’ll last the longest in a separate unit or a spot near the back.
 Every time you open your fridge you are changing the temperature which can harm the seeds over time.

-Humidity is also your enemy when it comes to long term storage.
+Humidity is also your enemy when it comes to how long your marijuana seeds will last.
 When a seed gets wet, it cracks open to allow the sprout and root out.
 This will let in rot if the seed isn’t planted.
 A humidity level of about 5% is the maximum you want to allow.

 Much like heat and humidity, light tells that seed to wake up because it’s time to spring forth.

 By keeping your seeds in a dark or opaque container, they’ll keep dozing long term.
-Light can also damage the surface of the seed, which in turn will damage what’s stored underneath.
+Light can also damage the surface of the marijuana seed, which in turn will damage what’s stored underneath, causing your marijuana seed to go bad.

-Besides being dark, you want to expose your seeds to as little oxygen and carbon dioxide as possible.
+Besides being dark, for your marijuana seeds to last long term, you want to expose them to as little oxygen and carbon dioxide as possible.
 These gasses are what growing plants breathe, as well as the pests that consume them.
-If you’re refrigerating or freezing your seeds, make your container as airtight as possible.
+If you’re refrigerating or freezing your marijuana seeds, make sure your container is as airtight as possible.
 If you can vacuum seal them, even better.

 Check if the seed still has a waxy coating.
 A healthy seed should have a slight sheen to it, as though it’s been oiled.
 This means the seed still can retain moisture.

 If the seed is still healthy, you should be able to lightly squeeze it without it crunching between your fingers.
-If the shell has no give and splits or splinters under light pressure, then it had no chance in the soil.
+If the shell has no give and splits or splinters under light pressure, then your marijuana seed has gone bad and has no chance in the soil.

 Cracks or Holes

-If there are any cracks or holes anywhere on the shell, the seed will most likely not sprout.
+If there are any cracks or holes anywhere on the shell, your marijuana seed’s likely gone bad and will most likely not sprout.
 Bacteria and other harmful lifeforms can find their way into the seed, or it will dry out.

 The True Test of a Cannabis Seed